MiDataInt/mdi-container-builder/README.md

 mdi PIPELINE_NAME build [OPTIONS]
 ```

-In either case, you will be asked to confirm the build action and
+In either case, you will be asked to confirm the action to build your container
-the process will then build your container and push it to the
-registry specified in your configuration files.
+and push it to the registry specified in your configuration files.

 ### Make your container image public